henrywfyeung/ERC721Copy/README.md

     function isRevokable(uint256 tokenId) external view returns (bool);

     /**
-     * @notice The copy NFT is extendable if its extendable parameter is true *
+     * @dev The copy NFT is extendable if its extendable parameter is true *
      * @param tokenId The copy NFT token Id
      *